wa101200/argocd-ci-aware-generator/README.md

                     - "build"
                   # Pass the data from the scmProvider to the plugin
                   data:
+                    # The needed attributes for the plugin to function with SCM generator, you can pass other attributes as well and they would be forwarded to the template
                     branch: "{{ branch }}"
                     organization: "{{ organization }}"
                     repository: "{{ repository }}"